 Radiators are important for keeping the engines cool and at a moderate temperature so that they can work efficiently, but can you use water in your dirt bike as well just like we do with our car radiators?

-Yes, you can use distilled water in your dirt bike radiator, but you can use water when you are using water-based coolant in your dirt bike radiator, and if you are not using a water-based coolant then don’t add water.
+You can use distilled water in your dirt bike radiator, but you can use water when you are using water-based coolant in your dirt bike radiator, and if you are not using a water-based coolant then don’t add water.

 Most coolants are made up of water, but they also come with additives to increase the boiling point of the water and to prevent any kind of corrosion inside the engine which is made up of metal parts.